MaksimDzhangirov/backendBankExample/docs/part38-eng.md

 Very cool and so easy to set up, right?

-On the page, there's also a button to allow us to login with email or Github.
+On the page, there's also a button to allow us to login with email or GitHub.

 ![](../images/part38/12.png)

 ![](../images/part38/13.png)

 It's the same as what we've done before in the terminal.
-Just enter email hre, click `Send`.
+Just enter email here, click `Send`.
 Then open Gmail to get the OTP.
 Copy the OTP from this email, and paste it into this box.

 Now we've successfully logged in.